 During our visit, we stayed in the King Room that had a King-sized bed and a Queen-sized Murphy bed.
 There were two TVs in our room, coffee maker, mini fridge, and a heated floor in the bathroom.

-Hotel Valcartier has rooms and deluxe suites that work for families or couples and they even have dorm style rooms that are a great option for groups.
+Hotel Valcartier has rooms and deluxe suites that work for families or couples.
+They even have dorm-style rooms that are a great option for groups.

 You can save on your hotel room here.